How do we survive long flights?

 Get Up and Stretch

-The other obvious effects of releasing tension in cramped legs, sore back, and stiff neck are …obvious.
+The other obvious effects of stretching and moving to release tension in cramped legs, sore backs, and stiff necks are …obvious.

 Here are some great stretches to learn, and to do, on your next long flight.